sticode/stiuniverse/README.md

 how to build stiuniverse
 ========
+THIS NEED SECTION A REVISION, CURRENTLY CONVERTING BUILDING TO CMAKE

 We currently develop with i686-w64-mingw32-g++ that is available through CygWin.
 So we suggest that you download this compiler.
 Because we use c++11 flag, for std::chrono.
 We also use python script to build without an IDE.
 These script are tested with Python-2.7